 You configure the SMS service in the Live Experience Admin Console.
 Go to one of the following URLs to get started:

 or, for EMEA customers

 To configure Live Experience to send SMS messages:

-From the Admin Console navigation menu, select Application, select the Meeting application from the dropdown menu, then select the SMS tab.
+From the Admin Console navigation menu, select Settings, then select the SMS tab.